JerryCauser/tcp-exists/README.md

 # tcp-exists
-- A small zero-dependency library to check if some tcp endpoint (or many) exists
+- A small zero-dependency library to check if some tcp endpoint (or many) exists.
+Can be used as a port scanner
 - Scans `65536` endpoints in `~20sec` (via tcpExistsMany)
 - `tcp-exists` is an ESM-only module